 The trail became steep and demanded every atom of my effort.

 I tore open another silver packet of running glop.
 I aimed to slurp one down every hour or so.
-I’d finished off the flavors I liked; no more chocolate or peanut-butter or coffee.
+I’d finished off the flavors I liked; no more chocolate or peanut-butter.
 This one was orange-creamsicle.

 I washed it down with a sip from my three-liter water-backpack.
 There wasn’t much left.

 Maps of the Bronson Estate showed a river at the top of this mountain.
 I could refill my backpack there, if the water was palatable.
 If it wasn’t, I carried some purification tablets.

 Racing the horse was the most well-researched stupid-ass decision I’d ever made.

 The scrapes on my hand and knee still trickled blood, but they didn’t hurt anymore.
 I actually almost forgot about them.
 But the blister on my foot had grown to the size of a quarter, and I felt it every step.
 Eventually I’d have to stop and lance it with something from the little first-aid kit I kept in my backpack.

 I sniffed.
 I smelled horse poop.
 A pile of round, brown droppings waited in the trail ahead.
 It looked fresh.
 Alphonse and Champ must have passed less than an hour ago.

 This was possible.
 I could do it.
 I almost smiled.

 BEEP.
 Mile 29: 10:44 / 3:47:26.